MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 A sprite is a static bitmap image positioned in the world.
 These sprites and participant boxes are defined in a world coordinate system.

-•	The X-axis points to the right.
+•	The X-axis points to the right.</br>
-•	The Y-axis points downwards.
+•	The Y-axis points downwards.</br>
 •	 The Z value of the sprite determines the position of the sprite.
 Rendering starts with the sprite with lowest Z value, so higher Z value means it's closer to the camera.

 **Participants:** Each participant has its own video feed, which is segmented so only the foreground is rendered.